Free Palestine Movement: Organization

 The Free Palestine Movement is officially led by Yasser Qashlaq, while Saed Abd Al-Aal serves as the commander of the organization's paramilitary wing.
+Saed Abd Al-Aal is the son of Muhammad Abdel-Al, a member of the leadership of the Ba'ath Party's Palestinian branch in Syria and former Yarmouk Camp official.
 The armed forces of the Free Palestine Movement have been described as "rag-tag militia" and include the Saraya Bader, the Al-Aqsa Shield Forces as well as the Abd al-Qadir al-Husayni Battalions.
 Like other pro-government militias in Syria, the Free Palestine Movement reportedly attracts new recruits with relatively high monthly salaries, as many young Syrian Palestinians are in precarious economic conditions due to the civil war and mass unemployment.
 By November 2018, 24 fighters had died while fighting in the Syrian Civil War for the FPM.

 Alleged criminal activities and war crimes

 According to the pro-opposition site Zaman AlWasl and other investigators, two (ex-)members of the Free Palestine Movement, namely Mofeq AlDaouah and Mahmoud Arnaout, were involved in war crimes during the Syrian Civil War.
 They allegedly targeted and killed civilians during the Siege of Yarmouk Camp.
 In addition, Zaman AlWasl accused Mofeq of several cases of rape in Yarmouk Camp.
+Mofeq was nicknamed the "Butcher of Yarmouk" for his actions.
+After moving to Germany as a refugee, Mofeq was arrested by the German police in Berlin on 4 August 2021.
+He was accused of having fired an anti-tank weapon into a crowd of civilians, who were waiting for UN food handouts on 23 March 2014 in Yarmouk Camp.
+At least seven people were killed in the attack.
+In February 2023, Mofeq was sentenced to life imprisonment by a German court.

 According to local activists, the Free Palestine Movement is also involved in criminal business schemes which pressured residents of Yarmouk Camp to sell property under value to make way for a major reconstruction plan of the cityscape.

-Mofeq was arrested by the German police in Berlin on 4 August 2021.
-He is accused of having fired an anti-tank weapon into a crowd of civilians, who were waiting for UN food handouts on 23 March 2014 in Yarmouk Camp.
-At least seven people were killed in the attack.
+The militia is reportedly supported by the Al-Shihabi Contracting Company, a company accused of obtaining building materials for free at the expense of the PLO during the reconstruction of Yarmouk Camp.